Cause – Effect relationship: The Causal Link at issue

 After the drama of Sheffield, Liverpool in mourning

-Examination of the causal chain mobilizes specialists in each of the areas of responsibility mentioned.
-Police officers and judges investigate narrow causalities, whilst sociologists, economists, politicians and historians discuss long-term causalities and responsibilities.
+The investigation of the causal chain mobilizes specialists in each of these areas of responsibility.
+Police officers and judges investigate narrow causalities, while sociologists, economists, politicians and historians discuss long-term causalities and responsibilities.
 In short, what is the cause?
-The fragility of the victims’ rib cage, the poor quality of care to victims, the tardy response of the emergency services, the incompetence of the police services, the poor standard of the stadium, the financial greed of the organizers, the supporters’ behavior, unemployment, social exclusion, the capitalist system…?
-To assign a cause is to assign responsibility and apportion blame and perhaps even bring shame upon the relevant parties.
-This case shows that causality functions as a discursive object, S. Cause — Effect.
+The fragility of the victims’ rib cage, the poor quality of care for the victims, the late response of the emergency services, the incompetence of the police, the poor standard of the stadium, the financial greed of the organizers, the behavior of the fans, unemployment, social exclusion, the capitalist system…?
+Assigning a cause means assigning responsibility and blame, and perhaps even shaming the parties involved.
+This case shows that discursive causality is a discursive object.

 [1] Bernard Le Bouyer of Fontenelle, The History of the Oracles.
 Glasgow: R. Urie, 1753.
 P. 14-15.